seeker89/chaos-engineering-book/getting-started.md

       ```
       Or use .
     - Unzip the `.zip` file - your zip program (like 7-zip) should automatically find all files
-    - Confirm the resulting VM image is intact agaist  `chaos-engineering-VM.sha256`
+    - Confirm the resulting VM image is intact against  `chaos-engineering-VM.sha256`
   - There should be two files in a new subfolder: a `.ovf` and `.vmdk` one
   - Pick the VM image file (the `.ovf` file) you downloaded and unzipped
   - Follow the wizard until completion